gre/json2d/README.md

 All draws that occurs will be scaled relatively to the `size` you have defined.
 That way, we can define scalable (vectorial) content.

+## Extension to the Canvas 2D API

+There are some exceptions where the `draws` get extended.

+### Multi-line texts support

+`slide2d` supports multi-line texts using the `\n` character.
+To do so, every texts will be split on `\n` and result of multiple texts draws.
+Note that you still have to define where the new lines are.

+In that context, you
+**MUST provide a 4th parameter** if you want that multi-line feature: **the lineHeight in pixels**.

 ## Full Example:

 ```js